dreamcatcher-tech/network/Inbox/2025-09-13 1411 agent cli command.md

 when doing face create, you can override any setting in the config file. can also run it as a single shot, where it runs and then exits.

+this is required so we can start an agent with different sets of prompts and toolings each time.